Jiufen is a picturesque, small village near Taipei known for the traditional teahouses nestled in a mountain.

 - Visit Shengping Theater to learn about the history of Jiufen village for free

-2. Drink tea at a traditional teahouse
+2. Drink Tea at a Traditional Teahouse

 🤔 Why: One of the most iconic and aesthetic things to do in Jiufen is to have tea at a traditional teahouse.
 During this unique experience, you get to learn how tea is traditionally prepared and enjoy a tea set with snacks.

-The wait at Amei Teahouse and Jiufen Teahouse can get very long on the weekends and during the peak travel season.
+The wait at A-Mei Teahouse and Jiufen Teahouse can get very long on the weekends and during the peak travel season.
 They used to offer a tea set you can buy in advance to guarantee a timed entry, but that’s no longer available.

-3. Sample Taiwanese street foods and snacks
+3. Sample Taiwanese Street Food and Snack

-🤔 Why: Jiufen Old Street is lined with vendors that sell all sorts of Taiwanese street food, snacks and desserts.
+🤔 Why: Jiufen Old Street is lined with vendors that sell all sorts of Taiwanese street food, snacks, and desserts.
 You won’t be able to find some of these Jiufen foods at the night markets in Taipei.

-- Almond tofu pudding.
-A popular dessert that’s mildly sweet, almond tofu pudding was my favorite snack I tried in Old Street.
+- Almond tofu pudding – A popular dessert that’s mildly sweet, almond tofu pudding was my favorite snack I tried in Old Street.
 I decided to get it with boba and brown sugar, but you can get it with fruit toppings instead.

-- Glutinous rice cake.
-One of the most unique snacks to try in Jiufen is glutinous rice cakes, which are little patties that have a mochi-like texture on the outside and savory or sweet fillings inside.
+- Glutinous rice cake – One of the most unique snacks to try in Jiufen is glutinous rice cakes, which are little patties that have a mochi-like texture on the outside and savory or sweet fillings inside.
 The savory ones were interesting to me, but too gingery for my preference.

-- Taiwanese sausage.
-These sausages are usually served on a stick and have a chewier texture and sweeter taste than other types of sausages.
+- Taiwanese sausage – These sausages are usually served on a stick and have a chewier texture and sweeter taste than other types of sausages.
 Eating Taiwanese sausages was a good break from eating all the other sweet desserts.

-- White radish cake.
-These radish or turnip cakes are sliced and served with shallots and sweet soy sauce.
+- White radish cake – These radish or turnip cakes are sliced and served with shallots and sweet soy sauce.
 I found the texture and taste interesting, but it wasn’t my favorite.

-- Peanut ice cream roll.
-Peanut ice cream rolls, which consist of ice cream scoops served in a crepe and topped with candied peanut shavings, are one of Jiufen’s most popular snacks.
+- Peanut ice cream roll – Peanut ice cream rolls, which consist of ice cream scoops served in a crepe and topped with candied peanut shavings, are one of Jiufen’s most popular snacks.

-- Taro ball soup.
-Taro balls, which are small, chewy balls often made out of sweet potato, can be found in several markets in Taiwan, but Jiufen’s taro balls are the most famous ones.
+- Taro ball soup – Taro balls, which are small, chewy balls often made out of sweet potato, can be found in several markets in Taiwan, but Jiufen’s taro balls are the most famous ones.

 4. Hike the Keelung Mountain Trail

-⏰ Suggested duration: The Keelung Mountain Trail is beginner-friendly, but steep and takes about an hour to complete.
+⏰ Suggested Duration: The Keelung Mountain Trail is beginner-friendly, but steep and takes about an hour to complete.

-5 Jiufen’s Nearby Attractions
+5 Attractions Near Jiufen

-One of my friends walked between Golden Waterfall, Teapot Mountain and Jiufen, and said he wouldn’t recommend it because it’s unpleasant and takes up too much time for a day trip.
+One of my friends walked between Golden Waterfall, Teapot Mountain, and Jiufen, and said he wouldn’t recommend it because it’s unpleasant and takes up too much time for a day trip.

-1. Hike Teapot Mountain for amazing views
+1. Hike Teapot Mountain for Amazing Views

 🤔 Why: Teapot Mountain has breathtaking coastal views of Jiufen and a fun, optional rock scramble at the top.

-2. Make a quick stop at the Golden Waterfall
+2. Stop at the Golden Waterfall

 🤔 Why: The Golden Waterfall is a waterfall near Jiufen with a distinct, natural golden coloring from all the minerals in the water and soil.
 It’s a popular place for a quick stop.

-3. Visit the Gold Museum for some history
+3. Visit the Gold Museum for Some History

-🚗 Getting there: The Gold Museum is a 15-minute drive from Old Street.
+🚗 Getting There: The Gold Museum is a 15-minute drive from Old Street.
 You can also walk to it from Old Street in a little over 30 minutes.

 For a long hike, you can walk from Jiufen to Gold Museum to start the Teapot Mountain Trail hike from there.

-💰 Expected cost: The entrance fee to the Gold Museum is $80 NT (~$2.61 USD).
+💰 Admission Fee: The entrance fee to the Gold Museum is $80 NT (about $2.50).